Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Related Work

-Chen et al. \cite{61} analyzed the vulnerability of CNN-based remote sensing image (RSI) recognition models to adversarial examples and found that models with different architectures exhibit varying degrees of vulnerability when trained on the same RSI dataset.
-Later, Xu et al. \cite{46} and Chen et al. \cite{47} investigated the performance of classic attack methods in remote sensing scene classification tasks.
-Additionally, Burnel et al. \cite{50} used a Wasserstein Generative Adversarial Network-based approach to generate natural adversarial examples.
-Shi et al. \cite{64} studied the vulnerabilities of multi-modal RSI classification networks and proposed a Multi-Feature Collaborative Adversarial Network.
-Further studies \cite{19} explored the transferability of adversarial examples in HSIs by updating perturbations across spatial and spectral dimensions, these studies produced smoother adversarial examples while enhancing robustness against defense models.
-Previous studies that typically added perturbations globally, Liu et al. \cite{65} achieved effective local pixel attacks, balancing attack effectiveness and cost.
 To mitigate the threat of adversarial attacks, various defenses have been proposed.
-Notably, Shi et al.\cite{51} introduced an attention-based adversarial defense model that extracts and separates attack-invariant and attack-variant features from adversarial examples, using an attention-guided reconstruction loss to address the attention shift caused by perturbations.
+Shi et al.\cite{51} introduced an attention-based adversarial defense model that extracts and separates attack-invariant and attack-variant features from adversarial examples, using an attention-guided reconstruction loss to address the attention shift caused by perturbations.
 Xu et al. \cite{52} leverage the global context information of HSIs to significantly improve model robustness against adversarial examples.
 They also proposed the Spatial-Spectral Self-Attention Learning Network \cite{53}, which integrates spatial and spectral information through a multi-scale spatial attention module and global spectral transformer.
-To the best of our knowledge, previous studies, with the except for \cite{19}, have not yet deeply explored how to improve the transferability of adversarial attacks in HSI classification, which we believe is also of significant research importance.
+Similarly, \cite{rs5,rs6} integrated spatial and spectral information for defense, indicating that holistic consideration of global information is an effective defense strategy.
+Furthermore, Zhao et al. \cite{rs7} proposed a novel anti-perturbation network that enhances the robustness of HSI classification under adversarial attacks by integrating pixel-level features and superpixel priors.
+To the best of our knowledge, previous studies have paid little attention to improving the transferability of adversarial attacks in HSI classification, which we believe is also of significant research importance.